Originalil/EternalSigmas/Rules.md

 1. No Griefing bases | 7d ban | Do not destroy or modify others builds without permission.
 2. No Unfair PvP | 3d ban | No combat logging, or unprovoked spawn killing.
 3. No Alt Accounts for Advantages | 3d ban | One account per player
-4. No leaking cords | 4d | Do not leak coords of significant structures to other people, neither trade them unless they are explicitly stated to be your teammate.
+4. No leaking cords | 4d ban | Do not leak coords of significant structures to other people, neither trade them unless they are explicitly stated to be your teammate.
 5. No stealing | 5d ban | Do not steal your teammates loot (Unless it’s for trolling or allowed) and other people.
 # Protected Rules
 > [!IMPORTANT]